aerospike/aerospike-client-nodejs/docs/query.md

 <a name="QueryAggregate"></a>
 ###QueryAggregate

+Aggregation executes a Map-Reduce job on all the records returned by a given query.
+The Map-Reduce job is in written in LUA using UDF.
+The UDF used by the aggregation job must be registered prior to using the given UDF in aggregation.
 To do an aggregation on data by a  query, the `Query` object has to be instantiated.
 Query on execution returns a stream object, which emits 'data', 'error' and 'end' events.
 'data' event is emitted for every result returned by query aggregation.